 Listening to music can help keep your mind active and on task.
-Listening to your favourite songs or some focus tunes can maintain high energy levels and instantly pumping up your mood.
+Listening to your favourite songs or some focus tunes can maintain high energy levels and instantly pump up your mood.
 Put on your headphones and blast the loud music to push you through the last few working hours.

 Peanut butter has been touted as one of the best runners foods in the world!
 This is due to the high protein, fibre and healthy fat levels, which are a perfect trifecta when you need that boost of energy.
-Next time you’re feeling low-energy and peckish reach for the peanut butter.
+Next time you’re feeling low-energy and peckish, reach for the peanut butter.

 Sometimes it’s more than just good nutrition you need.
 Studies have shown humour can give you a huge energy boost.
-Sharing a laugh with your colleagues can increase productivity and ideation all while fostering positive work relationships.
+Sharing a laugh with your colleagues can increase productivity and idea creation, all while fostering positive work relationships.
 Engaging in conversations with your workmates can be just the pump up you need.

 And if you’re after another excuse to share that cute cat video around, it’s been proven videos of cute animals can boost productivity and increase someone’s attention span, so hit share!
 (Plus, it could help with any mood swings in the office and lighten the mood overall).